Acropolis Rally: The "Tarzan" test in Evrytania

-Super Special Stages (SSS)
+Super Special Stages

 The Rally is also known for having used great Super Special Stages over the years.

-This trend started with the Marlboro Super Stage held in the city of Anavissos, south of Athens, in the early 90's.
-After the event base moved to Itea and Lamia in the early 2000's, a Super Special Stage was used in the outskirts of Lilea Parnassos.
+This trend started with the Marlboro Super Stage held in the city of Anavissos, south of Athens, in the early 1990s.
+After the event base moved to Itea and Lamia in the early 2000s, a Super Special Stage was used in the outskirts of Lilea Parnassos.

 In 2005 a new stage was introduced; a superspecial stage held within the Athens Olympic Stadium.
 The Super Special Stage (SSS) was the highlight of the rally as well as the 2005 WRC schedule and in the same year, the Acropolis Rally was awarded the “Rally of the Year” title.
 It was loved by drivers and fans alike, as the packed stadium provided an "arena" feeling to the stage.

 In 2006 there were 2 superspecials, again in the same stadium.
 The rally headquarters and the service park also moved from Lamia to the Athens Olympic Sports Complex.
 In the 2007 event, the superspecial (along with the rally headquarters and the service park) moved to the Markopoulo Olympic Equestrian Centre.
 In 2008 the super special stage was held twice at the Tatoi military airport.
 In 2018, a superspecial was based again in the Markopoulo Olympic Equestrian Centre.

 In the 2022 event, the rally made a return to the Athens Olympic Stadium for the rally-opening super special stage.